antireaction/queerrights-en/docs/transrights/intro.md

 - **Gender dysphoria** is distress caused by gender incongruence.
 - **Gender euphoria** is joy or relief caused by relieving gender icongruence.

-In trans circles, people sometimes like to split each of these up into a social and bodily aspect, just like gender identity itself, as already explained earlier.
+In trans circles, people sometimes like to split each of these up into a social and body-related aspect, just like gender identity itself, as already explained earlier.

 Cis people can also experience gender incongruence, which is what makes us able to conclude and empirically prove that cis people also have a gender identity - they just, like the person who was never hungry, never notice it since it's never in conflict with anything.